Ashadozzaman/DevOps/linux/class7/install_mysql8.0.1.md

 Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG:
  2

+Note: If you use 2,3 need strong password.
 ```
 Regardless of whether you choose to set up the Validate Password Plugin, the next prompt will be to set a password for the MySQL root user.
 Enter and then confirm a secure password of your choice:
 ```
 Output
 Please set the password for root here.